SungardAS/waterline-servicenow-soap/annotations.md

 @annotation:file CHANGELOG.md
 #The CHANGELOG.md file
-A 'CHANGELOG.md' is a file which contains a curated, chronologically ordered list of notable changes for each version of an open source project.
+The 'CHANGELOG.md' is a file which contains a curated, chronologically ordered list of notable changes for each version of an open source project.

 see http://keepachangelog.com